blakadder/blog/_posts/2021-10-11-sonoff-nspanel.md

 ## Software

-To fully utilize the NSPanel's you need to configure it in eWeLink app.
+To fully utilize the NSPanel's features you need to configure it in eWeLink app.
 Once you do it will grab your location, sync the clock to your local time zone and display the weather forecast.

 At the bottom are two lines that light up when the corresponding relay is on.
 While the switches are right there it would be nice to be able to control the relays through the touch screen as well.